MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-framework-content-strategies.md

 ProcessWire mostly sidesteps this problem by only defining basic building blocks of content containers (i.e. the concepts of *pages* and *fields*) and allowing you to define your own content categories and relationships (i.e. *templates* with their corresponding *fieldgroups*).
 It definitely is a bit more work to create something like a taxonomy system, but it's usually worth it if you're building anything larger than a small blog.

 One measure of a good CMS is how much — as I like to call it — *ideology* you have to swallow to get started.
 For Drupal development, you first have to understand its concept of *Entities*, *Nodes*, *Schemas* and much more before you can work with it productively.
 With ProcessWire, that overhead is much smaller.
-The *ProcessWire way* to structure content is pretty much always to have specific templates as content containers, and then either output them directly in their corresponding template, or use the API to retreive and display their data in various places.
+The *ProcessWire way* to structure content is pretty much always to have specific templates as content containers, and then either output them directly in their corresponding template, or use the API to retrieve and display their data in various places.
 So go ahead and structure your content in a way that makes sense to you, the developer than comes after you, and — of course — the people that have to work with the site.